 Dr. David Shafer is a New York City-based plastic surgeon specializing in natural-looking liposuction, breast augmentation, and Botox treatments.
 He trained at the world-renowned Mayo Clinic and is a Castle Connolly Top Doctor.

-He also points out that the added benefit of using a laser means the treated skin is stimulated and creates a tighter post-operative effect.
+According to Shafer, the added benefit of using a laser means the treated skin is stimulated and creates a tighter post-operative effect.

-For enhanced results, Dr. Shafer recommends choosing a surgeon that uses Power-Assisted Liposuction by MicroAire, which vibrates quickly to break up the fat and consequently reduces the actual force needed to remove the fat.
+For enhanced results, Shafer recommends choosing a surgeon that uses Power-Assisted Liposuction by MicroAire, which vibrates quickly to break up the fat and consequently reduces the actual force needed to remove the fat.
 “This helps remove more fat in less time with less trauma to the body,” he adds.

 How Is Laser Liposuction Different?

 With quite a few laser-based treatments on the market that claim to remove fat, it can be hard to choose or know the difference.
-However, Dr. Shafer explains that the word “laser” is a general term.
+However, Shafer explains that the word “laser” is a general term.
 All of the technologies differ in terms of what type of laser it is and its subsequent application.

 Laser liposuction in particular is different from the rest in that it’s a minor surgical procedure that uses an intense fiber-optic laser below the skin.
-According to Dr. Shafer, these lasers allow a doctor to use higher temperatures so the tool doesn’t have to go through the skin’s surface in order to get to the fat.
+According to Shafer, these lasers allow a doctor to use higher temperatures so the tool doesn’t have to go through the skin’s surface in order to get to the fat.

 Using a combination of varied wavelengths and heat creates a process that’s known as laser lipolysis by medical experts, which is a fancy way of saying it melts body fat.
 The procedure is then followed up with the suction cannula, which is also used during a traditional liposuction procedure.